 Moms & Babies Program (Programa de Mamás y Bebés)

 This RO1 study, funded by the National Institute of Child Health and Human Development, is a randomized clinical trial designed to evaluate the effectiveness of adding a research-based 10-week home visiting parenting program to Evidence-Based depression treatment, to counter the pernicious effects of mothers’ depression on parenting quality and infant development.
 Participants will be English and Spanish-speaking low-income mothers who began publicly funded depression treatment in pregnancy at their primary care community health centers and their infants 2-4 months of age.
-Dr. Susan Spieker is the principal investigator, and Dr. Monica Oxford is the co-investigator.
-Currently recruiting until 2019.

 Supporting Parent Program

 This R01 study, funded by the National Institute of Child Health and Human Development, is a randomized clinical trial designed to test the effectiveness of Promoting First Relationships® for 247 birth parents of infants and toddlers identified by Child Protective Services.
 Results showed the intervention improved observed caregiver sensitivity and knowledge of children’s developmental needs; PFR also improved child’s stress physiology during difficult tasks.
 Children whose parents received PFR were 2.5 times less likely to be placed in foster care.
 Published Results